WELCOME

 Best Practices

-The best foods to backpack are energy bars, sandwiches (peanut butter & jelly), pretzels (saltine crackers), bananas, apples or oranges.
-These items are light-weight and provide some nutritional value.
-Stay away from foods which cause dehydration and fatigue.
-Vacuum packaged or small can goods like tuna can maintain your supply because of preservation packaging.
+The best foods to backpack are energy bars, sandwiches (peanut butter & jelly), pretzels (saltine crackers), bananas, apples, or oranges.
+These items are lightweight and provide some nutritional value.
+Stay away from foods that cause dehydration and fatigue.
+Vacuum-packed or small canned goods like tuna can maintain your supply because of preservation packaging.

 Don’t litter!

 Dress accordingly for outdoor adventure by being prepared.
-Wear boots, hats, gloves and the right clothing.
-Make certain you let someone know where you are going, who’s with you, your return date and have periodic check-ins (social media, neighbor, relative).
-Choose a person whom you can rely.
+Wear boots, hats, gloves, and the right clothing.
+Make certain you let someone know where you are going, who’s with you, your return date, and have periodic check-ins (social media, neighbor, relative).
+Choose a person whom you can rely on.
 Check your health at your local physician’s office before the event.
 Take tons of photos and learn about the environment.

 The life you save, maybe your own.
 Camping is better with friends.